Turn your frequently used contracts into automated templates

 Using the same logic, simply:

-2. Click the Conditional row button, select which reference the row should depend on, and set the criteria.
+- Click the Conditional row button, select which reference the row should depend on, and set the criteria.

-Step 3: Creating pages for themed questions
+Step 3: Creating sections for themed references

-Screenshot 2022-07-26 at 10.18.47This is how pages look to users running the template.
-In the example above, questions about parties are grouped on a page.
+This is how sections look to users drafting from the template.
+In the example above, references about General terms are grouped in a section.

-Step 4: Adding rules for approvals
+Step 4: Adding conditions for approvals

 Precisely offers two types of approvals.
 You can choose to use one or both for each of your templates:

-• Initial approval is made after a draft has been generated from an automated template but before it is sent for negotiation.
+Initial approval is made after a draft has been generated from an automated template but before it is sent for negotiation.

 To add approvers, simply

-1. Click the New approver button in the Approvals section and select the appropriate approver,
+Click the New approver button in the Approvals section and select the appropriate approver,

 When a contract needs approval, the approvers will automatically receive email notifications.
 All contracts that need approval also appear in their dashboard.